vfa-tudl/example/README.md

 4. Open project folder and run those command:
  - php artisan migrate --seed ( Before this command, plesae check information in file .env about DB connection then create a new database as you like, then change the detail in .env file)
- - php artisan serve ( This command will run server on localhost port 8000) or php artisan serve --port=<PORT NUMBER> if you want to change.
+ - php artisan serve ( This command will run server on localhost port 8000) or php artisan serve --port='PORT NUMBER' if you want to change.

- ENV_URI=127.0.0.1:<PORT NUMER> (default 8000)
+ ENV_URI=127.0.0.1:'PORT NUMER' (default 8000)